-What is the effective date of Amendment 2?
+What is the effective date of Article VIII.
+Section 23?

-Under Article XII, Sec.
-2(b), "If a majority of the votes cast thereon is in favor of any amendment, the same shall take effect at the end of thirty days after the election."
-Therefore, the effective date is December 8, 2016.
+Under Article VIII, Section 23, 2(b), "If a majority of the votes cast thereon is in favor of any amendment, the same shall take effect at the end of thirty days after the election."
+Therefore, the effective date was December 8, 2016.

-How does Amendment 2 correspond to Chapter 130 of the Missouri Revised Statutes?
+How does Article VIII, Section 23 correspond to Chapter 130 of the Missouri Revised Statutes?

-Amendment 2 is an amendment to the Missouri Constitution which adds Section 23 to Article VIII of the Missouri Constitution and was approved by voters in the November 2016 general election.
+Article VIII, Section 23 is an amendment to the Missouri Constitution.
 Chapter 130 of the Missouri Revised Statutes are campaign finance laws passed by the Missouri General Assembly.
-Amendment 2 provides many definitions and some provisions that are identical to the statutes in Chapter 130.
-Amendment 2 provides additional provisions that are part of the Missouri constitution, such as contribution limits, provisions relating to corporate and labor organization contributions, contributions received by and made by campaign finance committees, and criminal penalties.
+Article VIII, Section 23 provides many definitions and some provisions that are identical to the statutes in Chapter 130.
+Article VIII, Section 23 provides additional provisions that are part of the Missouri Constitution, such as contribution limits, provisions relating to corporate and labor organization contributions, contributions received by and made by campaign finance committees, and criminal penalties.